How I work.

 - Animation specs with named easing curves

-- Asset exports (SVG / PNG / Lottie as needed)
+- Asset exports (SVG / PNG, plus motion specs as needed)

 - 2-week Q&A office hours window